Dane-Dawson/proptipus/README.md

 # Proptipus Props Practice

-This is a lab that is design to practice use of props in React in a myriad of applications.
-It is intended as a supplimental fun exercise to reinforce and solidy the concepts useful to work within the React framework, specifically it's `state` and `props`.
-This is *NOT* an introduction to props, but rather demonstrates some common ways props are used within React for you to explore and experiment with.
+This is a lab that is designed to practice the use of props in React in a myriad of applications.
+It is intended as a supplimental fun exercise to reinforce and solidify the concepts useful to work within the React framework, specifically it's `state` and `props`.
+This is *NOT* an introduction to props, but rather a demonstration of some common ways props are used within React for you to explore and experiment with.
 Tentacles 1-4 are focused on more foundational/fundamental prop manipulation, and tentacles 5-8 start to explore some more nuanced uses of React's props.

 To install this project run
 ```